Boise State vs. New Mexico NCAA Football Odds, Plays and Insights | November 20, 2021

 Boise State Stats and Trends

-- In Boise State's 10 games this year, it has six wins against the spread.

-- Boise State's games this year have hit the over only two times in 10 opportunities (20%).
+- Boise State's games this year have eclipsed the over/under only two times in 10 opportunities (20%).

-- When Boise State records more than 26.9 points, it is 5-1 against the spread and 4-2 overall.
+- Boise State is 5-1 against the spread and 4-2 overall in games when it puts up more than 26.9 points.

-- In games that Boise State totals over 349.0 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Boise State churns out over 349.0 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Broncos have 11 giveaways this season, while the Lobos have 12 takeaways .

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.